devMichaelJones/cpputest.github.io/mocking_manual.markdown

     r
     bt

-(r is run, it will run until crashes. bt is back trace which will produce a stack)
+(r is run, it will run until it crashes. bt is back trace which will produce a stack)

 <a id="mock_scope"> </a>